End knife violence

 When can retailers start restricting the sale of knives?

 Retailers are encouraged to start making the necessary changes immediately.
-Enforcement of these laws will come into effect from 1 September 2024.
+Enforcement of these laws came into effect from 1 September 2024.

 What are my responsibilities as a retailer who sells any of these items?